Builder's Guide

 sudo tar -C /usr/local -xzf go[version].linux-[platform].tar.gz

-To permanently include this new directory in your path, add the following lines to your .bashrc file and open a new terminal window to activate it.
+To permanently include this new directory in your path, add the following lines to your .bashrc file and run . .bashrc to activate it.

 export PATH=$PATH:/usr/local/go/bin export GOPATH=~/go export PATH=$PATH:$GOPATH/bin